automata-network/docs/docs/2fa/users/faq.md

 The new secret won't be stored in the 2FA storage, and the old secret is still active.

+### **7. Can I use the same recovery wallet for more than one primary wallet?**

+Yes.

+### **8. What kinds of assets will be shown in the wallet assets management page?**

+All 2FA protected assets and some common ERC20 tokens, including ETH, BSCUSD, WBNB, USDC, XRP, ADA, AVAX, DOGE, DOT, UST, BUSD, SHIB, NEAR, DAI, LTC, ATOM, LINK, UNI, BCH, TRX.

 ## Developers

 ### **1. How can I integrate with the Automata 2FA protection?**